Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/readme.md

 ## Troubleshooting

-When you interact with the Azure table library using the .NET SDK, errors returned by the service correspond to the same HTTP status codes returned for [REST API][keyvault_rest] requests.
+When you interact with the Azure table library using the .NET SDK, errors returned by the service correspond to the same HTTP status codes returned for [REST API][tables_rest] requests.

-For example, if you try to retrieve a create a table that already exists, a `409` error is returned, indicating "Conflict".
+For example, if you try to create a table that already exists, a `409` error is returned, indicating "Conflict".

 ```C# Snippet:CreateDuplicateTable
 // Construct a new TableClient using a connection string.